-Parent-Child dimension is a type of dimension that I did not know before (yes we can not know everything), but I had the opportunity to use it as part of a project I worked on; So, I thought it would be a good idea to share with you what I learned about this dimension.
+Parent-Child dimension is a type of dimension that I did not know before (yes we can not know everything ☻), but I had the opportunity to use it within the framework of a project on which I worked; suddenly, I said to myself that it will be a good idea to share with you what I learned about this dimension.

 In order to better explain how to create this type of dimension and the options, you need to understand the context of the example which is part of this article.